MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 - Users struggled with site navigation and comprehending terminology
 - Many felt disoriented when attempting to narrow down their search for relevant treatment providers

+### Agile Project Management

+**Planning & Setup:**
+- Wrote product requirements documents (PRDs) in Jira to align stakeholders and define scope
+- Secured stakeholder buy-in and timeline budget approval prior to kickoff
+- Broke down the project into prioritized, actionable tasks for the development team
+**Execution:**
+- Created user stories with detailed acceptance criteria in Linear to guide development
+- Collaborated with engineering, UX, and clinical teams to refine user stories and ensure feasibility

+**Delivery & Adoption:**
+- Presented demos to cross-functional teams and leadership throughout the project
+- Trained stakeholders on the feature and provided documentation on form inputs and logic to support internal adoption

 ## Implementation